 One thing worth mentioning here is that the arrow rest in this bow is made from plastic, and so it has a tendency to wear out with time, depending on what kind of arrows you use and how often you shoot.
 However, this is the case for most bows in this price range and it is always to be expected.
 If this becomes a problem for you, you can always solve it by getting a new, sturdy arrow rest for $3-$10.

 As you’d expect, these are made from wood and laminated with fiberglass, which makes the limbs resilient to bending; I’ve been using my Jaguar for a few years now and I can tell you that if you care for it properly, the limbs (as well as everything else for that matter) will provide you with years of faithful service.
 Back in the day, a few people experienced the separation of the fiberglass laminate from the wooden core of the limb.
 The issue has been fixed since then however, and it will not occur in any new Jaguar bow you purchase today.

 This is what it’s all about, isn’t it?
 We love our recurves for that feeling of complete freedom we get when shooting them, and for the knowledge that the arrow is completely dependent on us to reach it’s target.
 And you know what?
 This is where the Martin Jaguar recurve bow shines the most.

 Aiming with this piece of equipment is a breeze, and most people actually find that it shoots and behaves just as well as way more expensive models.
-Your arrows will group really well even on your first attempt, and 30, 40 and even 50+ yard targets are no problem at all if you’re a good shot.
+Your arrows will group really well even on your first attempt, and 20, 30 and even 40+ yard targets are no problem you’re a good shot.
 If you’ve ever shot a much more expensive recurve (in the $500+ price range), then you’ll be surprised by just how comparable the Martin Jaguar’s performance and reliability is to them.

 Hunting With The Martin Jaguar